hoorayimhelping/influx-tech-screen/README.md

 - The table should be sorted alphabetically by user's last name.
 In other words, names with A, B, C should come before names with X, Y, Z.

+### General information
+- Some simple table CSS has been supplied
+- The app uses create-react-app, which comes with a json loader.
+This allows you to import the json file like any other module.
+- Clone this app from github, then run `npm start` to fire it up

+---

 ## Create React APP